Orvis Helios 3D 5-Weight Fly Rod Review

 Somehow, the new Orvis Helios 3 kind of snuck up on me last year.
 When a major product unveiling like this is planned, I typically hear some rumblings of it well in advance.
 That was not the case with the Helios 3.
 When covering the IFTD show last year in Orlando, I don't think I even knew about these sticks until I personally visited the Orvis booth on day one.
-I'm glad I did because that article quickly shot to the top and easily became our most-viewed article—these rods indeed generated a ton of hype and interest!
+I'm glad I did because that post quickly shot to the top and easily became our most-viewed article—these rods indeed generated a ton of hype and interest!

 A few weeks back, I was pretty stoked to have Orvis Marketing Manager Tom Rosenbauer send me a Helios 3D 5-weight for a full review here on Demystifly.
 Helios 3 rods are available in a softer 3F (finesse) series for closer and more subtle presentations, while the 3D (distance) offers more power and distance capabilities—perfect for my Florida freshwater fishing.
 I only had a short time to spend with this rod and I couldn't wait to fish it!